Cash: History

 The ability to create paper money made nation-states responsible for the management of inflation, through control of the money supply.
 It also made a direct relation between the metal of the coin and its denomination superfluous.
 From 1816, coins generally became token money, though some large silver and gold coins remained standard coins until 1927.
 The World War I saw standard coins disappear to a very large extent.
 Afterward, standard gold coins, mainly British sovereigns, would still be used in colonies and less developed economies and silver Maria Theresa thalers dated 1780 would be struck as trade coins for countries in East Asia until 1946 and possibly later locally.

 Cash has now become a very small part of the money supply.
 Its remaining role is to provide a form of currency storage and payment for those who do not wish to take part in other systems, and make small payments conveniently and promptly, though this latter role is being replaced more and more frequently by electronic payment systems.
 Research has found that the demand for cash decreases as debit card usage increases because merchants need to make less change for customer purchases.

 Cash is increasing in circulation.
-The value of the United States dollar in circulation increased by 42% from 2007 to 2012.
-The value of pound sterling banknotes in circulation increased by 29% from 2008 to 2013.
-The value of the euro in circulation increased by 34% from August 2008 to August 2013 (2% of the increase was due to the adoption of euro in Slovakia 2009 and in Estonia 2011).
+The amount of the United States dollar in circulation increased by 42% from 2007 to 2012.
+The amount of pound sterling banknotes in circulation increased by 29% from 2008 to 2013.
+The amount of euro in circulation increased by 34% from August 2008 to August 2013 (2% of the increase was due to the adoption of euro in Slovakia 2009 and in Estonia 2011).